maticzav/label-sync/server/README.md

 # server

+## Open questions:

+1. Is `check_suite.requested` event retriggered on each push to a particular branch, or should we look out for `push` events on that branch.

 > Pricing: we only care about configured repositories.
 Depending on the number of configured repositories you have in the labelsync.yml, you have to subscribe to a matching plan.
 (This way, we don't have to store any information about the installed repositories.)

 ## Milestones